oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 `ReactiveElasticsearchRestClientAutoConfiguration` configures the reactive Elasticsearch client from the Spring Data Elasticsearch properties. `ElasticsearchDataAutoConfiguration` is the root configuration class that triggers the reactive search template initialization.

-## Learn more about Spring Data Elasticsearch and Okta
+## Learn more about Elastic and JHipster

 JHipster helps to simplify the setup of Spring Boot applications or microservices with search capabilities.
 I hope you enjoyed this quick introduction to Elasticsearh integration options, and could taste the advantages of the Spring Data repository abstraction for encapsulating some basic Elasticsearch operations.
 Remember to check the [compatiblity matrix](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#preface.versions) to match the right Spring Data Elasticsearch dependency for your Elasticsearch version.
 Keep learning, and for more examples and recipes on Elasticsearch and Okta integrations for Spring Boot, check out the following links: